mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-revit.md

 Before discussing *Families*, we need to discuss *Types* in Revit.
 There can be multiple types of elements under each of the Revit categories discussed above.
 For example a 3ft x 7ft single-panel door, is a door *Type* under the *Doors* category, or a 2x4 wood post is a column *Type* under the *Structural Columns* category.

-Each type, can have a series of **Type Parameters** that modify the behavior or other aspect of that specific Type.
+Each type can have a series of **Type Parameters** that modify the behavior or other aspect of that specific Type.
 When working with Revit, we tend to define or modify various *Types* and place instances of these types into the model.
 For example we can define a 3ft x 7ft single-panel door Type and place many instances of this type in the model.
 All these instances will follow the logic that is enforced by that specific type.
 However, Type definitions can also allow certain **Instance Parameters** to be modified to change the behavior or graphics of a specific instance.

 ### Families